An atomizer is a crucial part of an e-cigarette. It’s what heats your e-liquid into that delicious vapour you love so much.

-Once performance has dipped, and the materials have degraded, it’s time for a replacement.
-Repairs can be made of course, but you have to weigh the costs.
-If the cost of repairs are close (more or less) to the cost of a new one, you’re better off replacing your old atomizer.
+Once the performance has dipped and the materials have degraded, it’s time for a replacement.
+Repairs can be made, of course, but you have to weigh the costs.
+If the cost of repairs is close (more or less) to the price of a new one, you’re better off replacing your old atomizer.

 Once performance has dipped, and the materials have degraded, it’s time for a replacement

-Be aware though, that sometimes replaceable coil head arrive DOA, so if a new one doesn’t work, it may just be defective.
-Try several coil heads first before deciding whether your atomiser is worth saving or not.
+Be aware, though, that sometimes replaceable coil heads arrive DOA, so if a new one doesn’t work, it may just be defective.
+Try several coil heads first before deciding whether your atomizer is worth saving or not.

 Atomizer : Repair or Replace?

-If a new coil, whether replaceable or you rebuilt it, doesn’t work.
-It’s time to assess the damage of your atomizer.
+Suppose a new coil doesn’t work.
+It’s time to assess the damage to your atomizer.

 So What Now?

 In the end, it all boils down to whether you are satisfied or not.
-If your atomizer still performs like a champ, there’s no need to replace it all all.
-However, if performance has suffered to the point that you are tempted to go back to smoking analog, it’s time to replace it.
+If your atomizer still performs like a champ, there’s no need to replace it all.
+However, if performance has suffered, it’s time to replace it.

 Besides, who doesn’t love shiny new things to tinker with?